What is WiFi? Definition, Types, and Process

 Some of the most common WiFi problems include slow speeds, dropping connections and weak signals.
 Here are some common problems and solutions:

-1. Slow speeds: This can be caused by interference from other devices or network congestion.
+Slow speeds: This can be caused by interference from other devices or network congestion.
 Try switching frequency bands or restarting the router to resolve the issue.
 Updating router firmware can also help improve performance.
+You can apply the same tips to increase your upload and download speeds.

 Future of WiFi